KalaayPT/Profit-Taker-Guide/content/tldr.md

 ### Intrinsics

-In general, you should level up your railjack instrinsics, as this has an effect on a lot of aspects of this fight, mainly: Archwing speed (Piloting r8), Necramech damage (Gunnery r5), pylon damage (Gunnery r8) and:
+In general, you should level up your railjack instrinsics, as this has an effect on a lot of aspects of this fight, mainly: Archwing speed (Piloting r8), Necramech damage (Gunnery r5), pylon damage (Gunnery r8), Blink Cooldown (Tactical r8) and:

 ### On-Call Crewmates